Juanto19/EDA_Titanic/README.md

 # Titanic Data Analysis

-## Overview
+## Introduction

-This repository contains a comprehensive analysis of the Titanic dataset, focusing on uncovering insights, factors, and tendencies that influenced the survival outcomes of the passengers.
-The analysis is conducted using various data visualization and statistical techniques, providing a detailed examination of the relationships between different variables.
+The sinking of the RMS Titanic on April 15, 1912, is one of the most infamous maritime disasters in history, resulting in the loss of over 1,500 lives.
+This notebook aims to analyze the Titanic dataset to uncover insights into the factors that influenced passenger survival.
+Through data visualization and statistical analysis, we will explore the relationships between various variables, such as age, fare, and class, to understand the underlying patterns and correlations within the data.

 ## Repository Structure